-Why your skin acts crazy in the winter
+Why your skin gets dry and acts crazy in the winter

-When it comes to winter skincare, the number one thing we need to talk about is the skin’s barrier function.
+When it comes to dry winter skin, the number one thing we need to talk about is the skin’s barrier function.

-Annoying skin symptoms during the winter are usually caused by the skin’s inability to protect itself.
+Annoying skin symptoms, like dry irritation, during the winter are usually caused by the skin’s inability to protect itself.

 Your skin is like a brick wall that’s been coated in a weatherproofing sealant.